Borsdata-Sweden/API/README.md

 Excel plugin and Google sheets is not effected.
 [Read more](https://borsdata.se/en/info/api/api_page)

+## About AI and Support

+We love AI, but we often receive questions where AI models generate incorrect API calls.
+As a developer, it's your responsibility to ensure that the API calls are accurate and that all parameters follow our documentation.

+To assist you better, we always need the full API URL.
+Please verify the API URL using Swagger to check for any differences.
+Also, make sure the parameters are correct according to our GitHub documentation.

 ## Getting started
 1. If you dont have an API KEY you need to Apply for it on [Börsdata MyPage.](https://borsdata.se/en/mypage/api)